 Sustainability is the practice of meeting our needs without compromising the environment and future generations’ ability to meet their own needs or compromise the Earth’s natural resources.
 Learn more here.

 Living a sustainable lifestyle means becoming more aware of the decisions we make and the impact they have on the Earth.
 There are some things in daily routines that wreck havoc on the environment and other things that help to preserve the Earth.
 If you’re having trouble following, think of it like money and a bank account.

 If you have $1,000 in your savings account and you spend $50 every day, in 20 days you will have $0 in your account.
 But, if you look at your daily spending and only spend $2 each day, you will spend that total of $1,000 in 500 days instead of 20.

 Living sustainably means utilizing, reusing, and seeking better options.
 If you want to live a sustainable life shop more purposefully.
 Don’t buy a bunch of things because you simply can.
-Instead think about the investment and longterm gain.
+Instead, think about the investment and long-term gain.
 Sustainable living is purchasing items that can be reused many times instead of single-use items.
-And, a second component to sustainability is ensuring that when you are purchasing something it is the best option for the environment.
+And, the second component of sustainability is ensuring that when you are purchasing something it is the best option for the environment.
 The next time you need or want something, pump the breaks and Google sustainable options.
 It can be as simple as “eco-friendly washing machines” or “plastic-free makeup brushes”.